 - Soaked Fruit - (Currants, sultanas, raisins, glace cherries plus brandy or sherry - or use orange juice.)
 Start your fruit with plenty of time to get those flavors combined and all of the fruit nice and soft!

 - Cake batter - (Butter, brown sugar, eggs, molasses, almonds, zest from a large orange and large lemon, all-purpose flour, and my British Mixed Spice Blend.)
-A rich and flavorful cake batter that combines the fabulous warm spices of mixed spice with equally delicious cake ingredients!
+A rich and flavorful cake batter that combines the fabulous warm spices of mixed spices with equally delicious cake ingredients!

 - Covering - (Apricot preserves, warm water, and marzipan or confectioners' sugar.)
 The base layer of your Christmas cake decorating.